0xWDG/Appsterdam-Events-History/2024/05/11 Weekend Fun_ Zuiderzeemuseum.md

 **Schedule:**

-• We'll gather in front of **Zuiderzeemuseum** just after 13:00.
-You can buy tickets for the 13:00 time slot.
+• (optional) We leave from Amsterdam Centraal [11:53 by train](https://www.ns.nl/rpx?ctx=arnu%7CfromStation%3D8400058%7CtoLocation%3D52.704804%2C5.297706%7CdestinationName%3DZuiderzeemuseum%7CplannedFromTime%3D2024-05-11T11%3A53%3A00%2B02%3A00%7CplannedArrivalTime%3D2024-05-11T13%3A08%3A00%2B02%3A00%7CexcludeHighSpeedTrains%3Dfalse%7CsearchForAccessibleTrip%3Dfalse%7ClocalTrainsOnly%3Dfalse%7CtravelAssistance%3Dfalse%7CtripSummaryHash%3D2417953461&amp;amp;amp;destinationName=Zuiderzeemuseum)

+• We'll gather at **the Train Station** (Stationsplein 2, 1601EN *Enkhuizen)* at **13:08**. (or the closest time the train will arrive from Amsterdam Centraal)

+• We'll go by ferry from the train station to the Museum

 **Contact information:**